mojotech/jeet/README.md

 `numerator, denominator` - specify a fraction here, for instance `col(3, 4)`.
 Any float number will also work so you have as much control as you want.
 The math is easier if you maintain a common denominator between your elements (see usage), but you don't have to.

 `number_of_nested_columns` - this will remove the left gutter from the first element, and the right gutter from the last element.

+`g` - allows you to create custom-sized gutters

 **Usage:**